petlove/aws-sqs-configurator/README.md

     dead_letter_queue: false
 ```

-Out of topics list, you should define default options that won't be required in the topic options.
+Out of queues list, you should define default options that won't be required in the queue options.
 The available options are:

 | Name | Default | Required | What's it |
 |------|---------|----------|-----------|